krcourville/node-logger-facade/README.md

-# Logger Facad POC for Node
+# Logger Facade POC for Node

+An experiment with Logger Facade and formatters using Node JS and Winston

 ## Getting Started